 If you have any baked apples left over, you can refrigerate them and slice them into your oatmeal the next day.
 I’ve also been known to reheat them in the morning, slice up the apple, and drizzle with heavy cream.
 Dessert for breakfast!

-Be sure to use the Young Living Vitality line of essential oils for approved internal use.
+*Be sure to use only the Young Living Vitality line of essential oils for approved internal use.

 New to essential oils?
 Learn more about how we use them and why you should use them as well.

 Baked Apples with Cinnamon & Nutmeg StreuselPrint Pin Rate